chalmi23/About-me/README.md

-Hi there, my name is Michał, and I'm a 23-year-old computer science student at the Silesian University of Technology.
+Hi there, my name is Michał, and I'm a 23-year-old.
+I am a graduate of the Silesian University of Technology.
 I'm passionate about programming and enjoy working with C# in particular.